jaimegc/AgileAndroidChallenge/README.md

     Kotlin extensions for views, activities, images, etc.
     BetterAdapter to draw list items
     Unit testing for presenter and repository

+There is a branch called <b>mvp-new-way</b> that uses another way to implement the repository and datasources.

 ## Screens

 ### Main & Detail